+ASC: Discussion in smaller group was to consider adding this level of granularity, because you may need to document that this information was actually obtained at specimen collection as required by the eDOS (expected in future/normative release).

+SCI: This could potentially be used as a “flag” to differentiate between what the lab needs to interpret the test (identified as AOE/ASC) vs OBXs identified as SCI.

 We believe therefore OBX now has the right fields to manage these distinctions, although additional values to the new HL7 defined table for OBX-29 may be necessary.
 See further discussion for proposed additions in their context.

 However, it is not fully clear in the base standard when to use this OBX vs. the Prior Results Group.